COVID: EU seals deal for 1.8 billion more BioNTech-Pfizer vaccine doses | DW | 08.05.2021

 "Happy to announce that the European Commission has just approved a contract for guaranteed 900 million doses," von der Leyen tweeted.

-The deal also allows EU states to buy a further 900 million doses, she added.
-"Other contracts and other vaccine technologies will follow," she wrote.
+The deal allows EU states to buy a further 900 million doses.

+The new contract also ensures that all the essential components should be sourced from the EU.

+The EU is looking to follow up the deal with: "other contracts and other vaccine technologies," said von der Leyen.

 The EU executive's arm announced last month that negotiations on the contract were underway, with von der Leyen saying the European Union needed to concentrate on technologies that had proven their worth.